legal and privacy

 How you can protect your data

-Last updated: 12/10/2022
+Last updated: 09/07/2024

-Be skeptical of calls, email and SMS > Make sure a call, email or SMS is legitimate before you click any links or provide any personal information.
-Do the links appear legitimate when you hover your mouse over the full URL without opening the link?
-If in doubt, don’t respond
+Make sure any call, email or SMS you receive is legitimate before you click links or provide personal information.
+If in doubt, don’t respond.

-Always update your apps and software > Updates can include important security measures that help protect your device while the app or software uses the internet.
+Updates can include important security measures that help protect your device.
 We recommend enabling automatic updates to make sure you have the best protection.

 Did you find it helpful?
 Yes No